 APRICOT collaborators, including the Psoriasis Association, are based around the country, have been involved in the project from the beginning, and will also be instrumental in influencing the direction of the trial as part of the trial management group.
 This clinical trial is lead by Professor Catherine Smith at St John's Institute of Dermatology, and has been funded by the Efficacy and Mechanism Evaluation (EME) Programme, a Medical Research Council and National Institute for Health Research partnership.

 In January 2020, the APRICOT trial reached its recruitment target.
-Findings from the study are expected to be publicised in 2021.

 British Association of Dermatologists